 As mentioned above, users are keen to personalization.
 Integration of AI, artificial intelligence, and machine learning into your mobile app allows for a wide range of user personalization within your app.
 As users continue to use your app, your app learns more and more about its users.
 Your app can then make a user’s life easier by speeding up menial tasks.
 Or your app can continuously entertain your user by always offering fresh, new and engaging content that matches their interests and that they’ll most likely enjoy.
 As an app marketer, you definitely should also utilize AI and machine learning to send out personalized recommendations to your users.

 AI is able to sift through user data and recognize when it is best to send out relevant purchase or use of product or service notifications, creating more fruitful leads and conversions.
 Our App Radar team is always searching for ways to make good use of AI and machine learning.
 The App Radar software currently utilizes the power of AI to help you find the best keywords for your app, removing the time-consuming task of manually searching for keywords.
 In addition, our AI gives you a one up on your competitors.
-With the App Radar ASO tool you can see exactly which keywords competitor apps are using, allowing you to stay ahead of the game instead of tumbling behind in the app marketing race.
+With the App Radar ASO tool you can see exactly which keywords competitor apps are using organically and for paid ads, allowing you to stay ahead of the game instead of tumbling behind in the app marketing race.

 Personalization and AI doesn’t stop at notifications.
 Chatbots have become popular with both app users and app developers.
 Time is money, so they say.
 Your users don’t want to waste time on the phone or waiting for an email when they have a question about your product or service.